samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 [DETAILS FOR MAGIC CAN BE FOUND HERE](#magic)

 Gnosis represents a characters capacity to do a certain kind of magic.
 To cast a spell you must expend at least one gnosis from the school of magic to which the spell belongs.
 If you use two gnosis from different schools it may count as one gnosis from the correct school.
 At character creation you start with 3 points of gnosis which may be allocated among any of the schools of magic.
-You can invest more that one point in any school.
+You can invest more than one point in any school.

 The schools of magic are: